wp-plugins/redi-restaurant-reservation/readme.txt

 * Do you want to know what your client thinks about his last visit?
 We will collect it for you.
 * Remind your customer about upcoming reservation via Email or by SMS
 * Collect pre-payment for reservations
+* Send birthday promotions or reminders to visit your restaurant again with MailChimp integration.
 * If you are building a catalogue of restaurants and looking for the perfect reservation plugin for it, we can provide it to you.
 * Do you want to write your own module?
 We have an API.
 Contact us to get more information.